 Ready to get rolling?
 This move is a fantastic way to target the tension that builds up between your shoulder blades from hunching over a desk or after a tough workout.
 Remember, foam rollers are helpful tools, not torture devices.
 When you use them correctly, they can make a huge difference in your recovery and how well you move.
 Let’s walk through the steps together to make sure you get the most out of every roll.

-Finding the Right Position and Form
+Get Your Position and Form Right

 Getting your setup right is the key to an effective and safe roll.
 Start by sitting on the floor with your knees bent and feet flat.
 Place the foam roller horizontally behind you, positioned to hit your mid-back.
 Lie back so the roller is situated just below your shoulder blades.
 Place your hands behind your ears or cross your arms over your chest, keeping your elbows wide.
 Gently lift your hips off the floor and use your core and legs to control the movement.
 Slowly roll up your spine toward your shoulders, then back down to your mid-back.
 Avoid rolling onto your neck or lower back.
 The goal is to use slow, controlled motions to gently massage the muscles.

-How Long and How Often to Roll
+How Long and How Often Should You Roll?

 When it comes to foam rolling, consistency is more important than intensity.
 You don’t need to spend hours on the roller to feel the benefits.
 A great starting point is to foam roll your upper back three to five times a week for about five to ten minutes per session.
 As you roll, try to focus on each specific area for about 30 seconds to two minutes before moving on.
 It’s easy to make common foam rolling mistakes like rolling for too long or too aggressively, which can sometimes do more harm than good.
 Listen to your body and focus on quality over quantity.